Sony WH-1000XM5 Review: Still WORTH IT in 2026?

-My HONEST Sony WH 1000XM5 review with comparisons vs Bose QuietComfort Ultra, Apple AirPods Max, and Sennheiser Momentum 4 included!
+My HONEST Sony WH-1000XM5 review with comparisons vs XM6, XM4, Bose QuietComfort Ultra 2, AirPods Max 2, Sennheiser Momentum 4, and Momentum 5!

 Holding Sony WH 1000XM5 headphones in hand

-In this article, I’m going to give my brutally honest Sony WH 1000XM5 Review with comparisons vs Bose QuietComfort Ultra, Apple AirPods Max, and Sennheiser Momentum 4.
+In this article, I’m going to give my honest Sony WH-1000XM5 Review with comparisons vs XM6, XM4, Bose QuietComfort Ultra 2, Apple AirPods Max 2, Sennheiser Momentum 4, and Momentum 5.

 Let’s dive right in!